th2-net/th2-codec/README.md

 ## External queue routing logic

-Codec can send batch to external queue instead of configured by infra schema.
-The next condition must be met:
+Codec can send a batch to an external queue instead of the one configured by infra schema.
+The following conditions must be met:
-* enabledExternalQueueRouting must be true
+* `enabledExternalQueueRouting` setting must be set to `true`
-* MessageGroupBatch.metadata.externalUserQueue of income batch must be not blank
+* `MessageGroupBatch.metadata.externalUserQueue` of an incoming batch must be not blank
-* Processed batch must be transformed completely.
-For example:
+* batch must be processed completely e.g.:
-  * encoder considers batch as transformed completed when all messages are converted to raw format.
-  * decoder considers batch as transformed completed when all messages are converted to parsed format.
+  * encoded batch is completely processed when it has no parsed messages
-  * batch isn't considered as transformed if it contains raw and parsed messages.
+  * decoded batch is completely processed when it has no raw messages

 # Configuration